uic-library/Python_Intro/_episodes/05Lists.md

 title: "Lists"
 teaching: 0
 exercises: 0
-questions:
-- "What are lists?"
-- "How to work with Lists in python?"

 objectives:
-- "To understan how to work with lists"
+- "To understand how to work with lists"

+keypoints:
+- " "
 ---

 ## What are Lists?

 Lists are just like the arrays, declared in other languages which is a ordered collection of data.
 It is very flexible as the items in a list do not need to be of the same type.